North v South (film): Plot

+When two young lovers (Terry - Elliot Tittensor and Willow - Charlotte Hope) realise that they belong to rival gangs, they quickly discover that their love must be hidden from their gang leaders Vic Clarke (Berkoff) and John Claridge (Hill) for fear of causing an inter-gang war.

 Release

+It had its world premiere at the Edinburgh International Film Festival.

 The film was not released to cinemas, but directly to DVD.

 Reception

-The film was poorly received by critics, with a review in The Guardian giving the film only two out of five stars: "Despite its semi-interesting premise, a new take on star-crossed lovers, Steven Nesbit’s low-budget Brit gangster flick fails to deliver".
+The film was poorly received by critics, with a review in The Guardian giving the film only two out of five stars: "Despite its semi-interesting premise, a new take on star-crossed lovers, Steven Nesbit's low-budget Brit gangster flick fails to deliver".